-Celebrity guests included James Marsters, Chandler Riggs, Billy West, Kristen Bauer, Michael Uslan, Jasika Nicole, Galen Tyrol, Colin Ferguson, and more.
+Celebrity guests included James Marsters, Chandler Riggs, Billy West, Kristen Bauer, Michael Uslan, Jasika Nicole, Aaron Douglas, Colin Ferguson, and more.

-Highlights included the launching of the “Fantastic Pour,” the first official Denver Comic Con beer and the first time ever a local brewery (Breckenridge Brewery) joined forces with a comic con to make such a product; the first annual Costume Shindig; and of course a huge exhibition and sales area which included a unique, family friendly area called the Comic Book Classroom Kids Corral.
+This year also witnessed the launching of the “Fantastic Pour,” the first official Denver Comic Con beer and the first time a local brewery (Breckenridge Brewery) joined forces with a comic con to make such a product; the first annual Costume Shindig; and of course a huge exhibition and sales area which included a unique, family friendly area called the Comic Book Classroom Kids’ Corral.

-DCC also debuted a companion event called The Rocky Mountain Conference on Comics and Graphic Novels.
+Finally, DCC debuted a companion event called The Rocky Mountain Conference on Comics and Graphic Novels.
 Affectionately referred to as ROMOCOCO, this literary conference is dedicated to exploring and furthering the most innovative and cutting edge comics’ scholarship and pedagogy.
 The inaugural meeting featured Scott McCloud as keynote speaker, as well as well-renowned scholars and artists from across the country.

 The 2013 convention more than doubled the 2012 crowd of 27,000 at just over 61,000 total attendance.
 Comics guests included J. Scott Campbell, Jim Steranko, George Perez, Fiona Staples, Katie Cook, Andy Price, Tony Fleecs, Moritat, Zombie King Arthur Sudyam, Ramona Fradon, Jeffrey Brown, Peter Bagge, Mike Baron, Andy Runton, Dan Parent, Matt Wagner, Mike Raicht, and Steve T. Seagle, to name a few.

 Celebrity guests included Guest of Honor William Shatner, George Takei, Saul Rubinek, Eddie McClintock, Colin Baker, Wil Wheaton, Felicia Day, Raphael Sbarge, Nelsan Ellis, and Peter Mayhew.
 ROMOCOCO’s keynote speaker was Chis Ware.

 “The Caped Brewsader” was the winner of the Breckenridge Brewery “Name the Beer” contest and became a sensation as the only beer in recent history made with the Buddha’s Hand fruit.

 Among many wonderful moments, the convention included William Shatner’s reading of the children’s classic Where the Wild Things Are and Peter Mayhew presenting original works in the CBC Kids’ Corral.
 DCC introduced the Reel Heroes Film Festival into its programming as well.

 And the adventure continues…

-DCC planning is overseen by a group of Directors, they are (in alphabetical order):
+DCC planning is overseen by an indefatigable group of directors; they are (in alphabetical order):

 Christina Angel – Convention Director